CEO Salary Email

 Anonymous campaigns of misinformation can be damaging if left unchallenged, so we appreciate your taking the time to investigate erroneous information you may have received.

 Please feel free to link to this page or refer friends here if you come across the email again.
 We appreciate your help in dispelling this falsehood.

-- The U.S. Fund's tax returns (called "990s") are published annually and are readily available to the public.
+- UNICEF USA's tax returns (called "990s") are published annually and are readily available to the public.
 Our financial statements are independently audited by nonprofit watchdog groups such as Charity Navigator and reported in our annual report, also available online.

-- The U.S. Fund for UNICEF receives the highest ratings for transparency, accountability and administration from Charity Navigator.
-Of every dollar spent, 90 cents goes toward helping children.
-We spend just 7 cents on fundraising costs, and 3 cents on administration..
+- UNICEF USA receives the highest ratings for transparency and accountability from Charity Navigator.
+Of every dollar spent, 84 cents goes directly toward helping children.
+We spend just 12 cents on fundraising costs and 4 cents on administration.